Ads

 Low-Voltage Harness

-The ECU is at the heart of the system, providing both ignition and fuel injection control to operate the engine with the maximum efficiency realizable.
-Each ECU contains two microprocessors, referred to as a computer, that control two cylinders.
+The ECU is at the heart of the system, providing both ignition and fuel injection control to operate the engine with maximum efficiency.
+Each ECU contains two microprocessors (computers) that control two cylinders.
 Each computer controls its own assigned cylinder and is capable of providing redundant control for the other computer’s cylinder.

 The computer constantly monitors the engine speed and timing pulses developed from the camshaft gear as they are detected by the SSA.
 Knowing the exact engine speed and the timing sequence of the engine, the computers monitor the manifold air pressure and manifold air temperature to calculate air density and determine the mass air flow into the cylinder during the intake stroke.
 The computers calculate the percentage of engine power based on engine revolutions per minute (rpm) and manifold air pressure.